Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 Some may say that if you don’t use lay bets, then why have an account on the betting exchange at all?

-That’s right, lay bets and therefore lay betting strategies are a huge possibility that can help increase your profits.
+That’s right, lay bets and therefore lay betting strategy is a huge possibility that can help increase your profits.

 But before you are ready and full of energy to put any of the above strategies into practice, read again the headline about essential tips and advice you need to pay attention to.